17rohith29/qualitysets-legal/README.md

 # qualitysets-legal
-ublic legal pages for the QualitySets iOS app
+public legal pages for the QualitySets iOS app